Using credit cards overseas

 - Low currency loading fees

 - Some offer cashback or air miles

-Overseas or holiday credit cards either charge low currency loading fees every time you use your card or none at all.
+Travel credit cards either charge low currency loading fees every time you use your card or none at all.
 A loading fee is a fee charged when a card makes a conversion to foreign currency.
 The lower it is, the more you could save every time you use your card.
-It’s also worth noting that the exchange rate you’re charged is the one accessed by your credit card provider,
+It’s also worth noting that the exchange rate you’re charged is the one accessed by your credit card provider.

-The best way to make sure you don’t overpay for the privilege of using your plastic while you travel is to clear your balance in full every month.
+The best way to make sure you don’t overpay for the privilege of using a credit card while you travel is to clear your balance in full every month.
 This way you won’t pay interest, unless you’ve made withdrawals at a different interest rate.
 If you’ve got an introductory interest-free period on purchases, you’ll enjoy a little longer to clear your holiday spending.

 Just be sure you don’t spend more than you can afford to pay back.
-Also, know how much you have to pay back each month, to get that balance to zero before your interest rate moves in the other direction.
+Also, work out how much you have to pay back each month to get that balance to zero before your interest rate moves in the other direction.